Learnware-LAMDA/Learnware/docs/workflow/submit.rst

 To accurately and effectively match users with appropriate learnwares for their tasks, we require information about your training dataset.
 Specifically, you are required to provide a statistical specification stored as a json file, such as ``stat.json``, which contains the statistical information of the dataset.
-This json file meets all our requirements regarding your training data, so you don't need to upload the actual data.
+This json file meets all our requirements regarding your training data, so you don't need to upload the local original data.

 There are various methods to generate a statistical specification.
 If you choose to use Reduced Kernel Mean Embedding (RKME) as your statistical specification,